sandal-tan/test/README.md

 * Stories are GitHub Issues and describe high level goals, not directly worked on
 * Milestones represent a sprint
 * Tasks are PRs and linked back to stories (issues)
+* How do I create a PR and a branch from an issue

 # Todo